Introducing the ASP.NET 4.7 MVC blogging framework built for speed and getting things right.

 One of the finishing up tasks I had was adding Schemas to the blog post pages because having a blog be unfriendly to search engines would be like writing on the beach.
 Just after that, I ran the first full Google Audit, I was blown away.
 All green, all hundreds; I guess the years of code reviews and user acceptance test amends are starting to pay off.

 Either that or having the luxury to build something with a best-practice-or-not-at-all mindset from the start is the way to go.

-I'm definitely not done with this codebase though, I would like to see just how much performance I can squeeze out of it (and full-fat DotNet for that matter), so expect a lot of incoming posts about BenchmarkDotNet running on this project.
+I’m definitely not done with this codebase though, I would like to see just how much performance I can squeeze out of it (and full-fat DotNet for that matter), so expect some posts about BenchmarkDotNet running on this project.